valy8851/github.io/Slak/index.md

     + [Medical discovery in Galen's time.]
     + [The drug trade.]
     + [The imperial stores.]
-    + [Galen's private supply of drugs: terra sigillata.]
+    + [Galen private supply of drugs: terra sigillata.]
     + [Mediterranean commerce.]
     + [Frauds of dealers in wild beasts.]
     + [Galen's ideal of anonymity]